 She completed a Ph.D. in English at the University of Texas at Austin in 1998, with a specialization in Ethnic and Third World Literatures.
 Her dissertation was a comparative study of contests over land in the work of South African novelist J.M.
 Coetzee and Bengali writer and activist Mahasweta Devi.
 While at Texas, she studied Hindi with Rakesh Ranjan at the AIIS program in Varanasi.
 From 2003-2014, she taught in the Department of English Language and Literature at the University of Michigan, where she was also affiliated with the Department of Afro-American and African Studies and the Center for South Asian Studies.
 She has held fellowships from ACLS, FLAS, Mellon, NEH, and the Shelby Cullom Davis Center for Historical Studies at Princeton University.

-Her recent work engages the environmental humanities and energy studies.
-Her article, “Petro-Magic-Realism: Towards a Political Economy of Nigerian Literature” (Postcolonial Studies 2006), theorizes the relationships among fossil fuels, narrative form, and the publishing industry.
-She is the co-editor (with Imre Szeman and Patricia Yaeger) of Fueling Culture: Energy, History Politics (Fordham 2015), a compendium of 100+ keywords related to energy, written by scholars, artists, and activists from across the humanities and social science disciplines and around the world.
+Her recent work engages the environmental and energy humanities.
+Her article, “Petro-Magic-Realism: Towards a Political Economy of Nigerian Literature” (Postcolonial Studies 2006), pioneered the study of literature and oil by theorizing the relationships among fossil fuels, narrative form, and the publishing industry.
+With Imre Szeman and Patricia Yaeger, Wenzel co-edited Fueling Culture: 101 Words for Energy and Environment (Fordham 2017), a compendium of keywords related to energy, written by scholars, artists, and activists from across the humanities and social science disciplines and around the world.